datacarpentry/astronomy-python/_episodes/03-transform.md

 - "When you make a scatter plot, adjust the size of the markers and their transparency so the figure is not overplotted; otherwise it can misrepresent the data badly."
 - "For simple scatter plots in Matplotlib, `plot` is faster than `scatter`."
 - "An Astropy `Table` and a Pandas `DataFrame` are similar in many ways and they provide many of the same functions.
 They have pros and cons, but for many projects, either one would be a reasonable choice."
-- "To store data from a Pandas `DataFrame`, a good option is an HDF5 file, which can contain multiple Datasets."
+- "To store data from a Pandas `DataFrame`, a good option is an HDF5 file."
 ---

 {% include links.md %}